redhat-cop/ocp4-helpernode/docs/iso-maker.md

 Although very useful, with my opinionated playbook and his opinionated playbook; it makes it difficult to incorporate it within my playbook.
 Therefore, I've created this little "how to use the ISO maker with the helpernode".

-> :rotating_light: This may not work if you're installing a compact cluster!
+> :rotating_light: Although this should work with a "compact cluster", CoreOS-ISO-Maker was built with a "full cluster" in mind.
+YMMV

 ## Cloning The Repo